dovsharon/github-slideshow/_posts/0000-01-02-dovsharon.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to Dov's slide!"
 ---
 This is Dov's slide updated
 use the left arrow to go back!